 Segment 2: Release of Certificate Authorizing Registration

-First, your father's estate needs to be registered as a taxable entity.
-This may be done by filing an Application of Registration (BIR Form 1904) with the BIR.
-This form shall be submitted together with your father's death certificate.
-After which, the BIR will issue the estate's Tax Identification Number (TIN).
+To complete the transfer of inherited properties, you will need a BIR clearance known as the Certificate Authorizing Registration (CAR).
+This clearance is obtained by paying the estate tax.
+First, you need to register your father's estate as a taxable entity by filing an Application of Registration (BIR Form 1904) with the BIR.
+Submit this form along with your father's death certificate, and the BIR will issue the estate's Tax Identification Number (TIN).

 Segment 3: Sale of Inherited Property

 With the CAR in hand, you can proceed with selling the inherited property.
 Engage the services of a lawyer to execute a Deed of Sale in favor of the buyer of the property.
 Finally, visit the Register of Deeds and present the following documents for the registration of the sale: the Deed of Extrajudicial Settlement of Estate, Deed of Sale, Owner's duplicate of the property title, Affidavit and Certification of Publication from the newspaper, CAR, estate tax clearance, real estate tax clearance, certified copy of tax declaration, and any other documents requested by the Register of Deeds.

 Navigating the intricacies of selling inherited property in the Philippines can be challenging and time-sensitive.
 However, with apt guidance, the process can be streamlined.
 It's advisable to consult with legal professionals to facilitate a smooth transaction.
 At Lawyers Online PH, we connect you with the right experts to help you with the sale of inherited property or any other legal concerns you may have.